-Where an overlap of two or more datasets exists the ECDIS must only display one dataset for the overlap area and provide a permanent and persisting indication “overlap”.
+Where an overlap of more than 5 metres between two or more datasets exists the ECDIS must only display one dataset for the overlap area and provide a permanent and persisting indication “overlap”.

-Similarly, there may cases be where gaps in ENC coverage exist.

-Overlaps and gaps in other data products
+Overlaps and gaps between other data products

 Overlaps in datasets of the same scale range in products other than the ENC should be indicated by a non-permanent indication “Overlap in ??? data” (where ??? is the abbreviation for the data product).
 If interoperability has been activated, the Interoperability Catalogue may have a rule to break the tie, in which case an indication is not needed.

+An exception to this rule is S-102 and S-104 data used for Water Level Adjustment.
+In these cases, as with ENC overlaps, the ECDIS must only select and use a single dataset from the overlapping data available and provide a permanent and persisting indication “overlap” as per ENCs.